Dev-Op5/mariadb-execute/README.md

 # BASH SQL `execute`

-An impressive -black magic- management tools to easily maintain your SQL code.
+An impressive ~~black magic~~ management tools to easily maintain your SQL code.

 See changelog [here](#changelog)